tsuru/basebuilder/python/README.md

 # Python platform

-The Python platform uses python 2.7.x.
+The Python platform uses Python 2.7.x.

-##Code deployment
+## Code deployment

 If you just run a ``git push``  or ``tsuru app-deploy`` of your code, tsuru will try to download all of your depencies using ``requirements.txt`` or ``setup script``.
 You can customize this behavior, see the next section for more details.

-##Code deployment with dependencies
+## Code deployment with dependencies

 There are two ways to list the applications dependencies: ``requirements.txt`` or ``setup.py``.
 The priority order is: requirements -> setup.
-The file should be in the root of deploy files
+The file should be in the root of deploy files.

-###requirements.txt
+### Using requirements.txt

 You can define a file called ``requirements.txt`` that list all pip dependencies of your application, each line represents one dependency, here's an example: